The OnePlus 7T series is coming very soon, and OnePlus has not only confirmed reveal events, but also shared images of the new phone. Well then.

 OnePlus founder and CEO Pete Lau tells CNET that acclaim and love for the 90Hz screen will see it brought to the company's full flagship lineup: "The overwhelming positive feedback pushed us to bring 90Hz, which we believe will become standard on flagship phones, to our highly acclaimed premium lineup so that more people can experience the smooth scrolling display."

 What does that mean?
-Well, it certainly sounds like the OnePlus 7T will have a 90Hz screen, although it may well still arrive at 1080p resolution.
+The OnePlus 7T will have a 90Hz screen, although it may well still arrive at 1080p resolution.
 And the focus on 90Hz in the initial OnePlus 7T marketing makes it seem almost certain that we'll get 90Hz on both models this time around.

 With some screen tweaks in tow, the OnePlus 7T could be a lot more appealing than its predecessor.